Speech Sound Disorder

-Speech sound disorder is a communication disorder in which children have persistent difficulty saying words or sounds correctly.
-Speech sound production describes the clear articulation of the phonemes (individual sounds) that make up spoken words.
-Speech sound production requires both the phonological knowledge of speech sounds and the ability to coordinate the jaw, tongue, and lips with breathing and vocalizing in order to produce speech sounds.
+Speech sound disorder (SSD) encompasses a group of communication disorders in which children have persistent difficulty articulating words or sounds correctly.
+Speech sound production requires both the phonological knowledge of speech sounds and the ability to coordinate the jaw, tongue, and lips with breathing and vocalizing to produce meaningful sounds.
 Children with speech sound disorder may have difficulty with the phonological knowledge of speech sounds or the ability to coordinate the movements necessary for speech.
-These communication difficulties can result in a limited ability to effectively participate in social, academic, or occupational environments.
+The communication difficulties can impede the development of children by limiting their ability to effectively participate in social, academic, or occupational activities.

 - Persistent difficulty with the production of speech sounds that interferes with the intelligibility of one's speech or prevents verbal communication